 In the past, we have written at length about performance reviews or appraisals, as they are sometimes called.
 This article addresses some of the most common myths about performance appraisals (that can only be attributed to outdated management thinking).

-1. Winging appraisals on the spot:
+1. Winging performance appraisals on the spot:

-3. Performance appraisals talk only about compensation:
+3. Performance reviews talk only about compensation:

 The purpose of performance evaluation is to provide developmental feedback that will help the employee continue to grow in their skills and ability to contribute to the organization.
 It is an opportunity for the company to communicate what they expect from their employees.

 Historically, it has been observed that performance appraisals are generally disliked by managers as well as employees.
-There is a simple reason behind this: it is simply not possible to efficiently evaluate performance of employees for the whole year in one go.
-Annual performance appraisals tend to focus only on the latest achievements and shortcomings of the candidate.
+There is a simple reason behind this: it is simply not possible to efficiently evaluate the performance of employees for the whole year in one go.
+Annual performance review tends to focus only on the latest achievements and shortcomings of the candidate.
 Whatever happened at the start of the year may not necessarily be recollected by managers if the information is not documented efficiently.
 Thus, appraisals are often biased and subjective.

-7. Employee Engagement and performance appraisals are not related:
+7. Employee Engagement and performance reviews are not related: